This article has links to products and services we love, which we may make commission from.

 Second Beach Swimming Pool in Stanley Park is open until 8:30 pm during the spring and summer months.
 There’s even heating!

 23. Swim in Saltwater Pool

 Kitsilano swimming pool, North America’s longest saltwater pool, has just been renovated and is open late during the spring and summer.

 One of the free things to do in Vancouver involves taking a stroll along Main Street to check out the street art murals.

 Thanks to Vancouver Mural Festival and local artists, there is lots of work to look at.
 Here’s the map.

 25. Festival of Lights

 For a full week in July, fireworks take over the skies in Vancouver at the Honda Celebration of Light.

-For nearly three decades, countries have been competing for the best light show over Engish Bay.
+Countries have been competing for the best light show over English Bay for nearly three decades.